Teagan42/typescript-concepts/src/00-ts-basics/01-generics/README.md

 Run `nest build`
 Followed by `ndoe src/00-ts-basics/01-generics/examples`

-You should see how the generics changed between typescript and the compiled java script
+You should see how the generics changed between typescript and the compiled javascript.

-Look ove the files in this project.
+Look over the files in this project.
 See if you can spot where pain points might be.